 A Sample Car Insurance Cancellation Letter

-You’re trying to cancel your old car insurance because you found a much cheaper policy by comparing quotes on Compare.com.
+You’re trying to cancel your old car insurance because you found a much cheaper policy (possibly even by comparing quotes on Compare.com).
 But when you call to cancel, the rep says they need an official insurance cancellation letter.

-What’s the Point of an Car Insurance Cancellation Letter?
+What’s the Point of a Car Insurance Cancellation Letter?